phoenixframework/phoenix_guides/B_adding_pages.md

 render conn, "index"
 ```

-This simply says that we want to render the index.html.eex template for our hello_controller.ex.
+This simply says that we want to render the `index.html.eex` template for our `hello_controller.ex`.
 Notice that we are ignoring the params argument to the index function.
 We aren't taking input from the request at all to render this page.

 On to rendering!